 Although it may seem like a difficult process, with the right tools brushing your ferret’s teeth can be doable.
 Most Veterinarians recommend that you brush your ferret’s teeth twice a month (at least) to keep your ferret’s teeth healthy.
+This guide will show you how.

 Why Should You Brush Your Ferret’s Teeth?